-a limitation on the hours or numbers of days of trading, but only if the limitation results from an announced change in the regular business hours of the relevant market, and a decision to permanently discontinue trading in option or futures contracts relating to the underlying index or to any underlying index stock.

-For this purpose, an "absence of trading" in the primary securities market on which an underlying index stock, or on which option or futures contracts relating to the underlying index or an underlying index stock, are traded will not include any time when that market is itself closed for trading under ordinary circumstances.
-In contrast, a suspension or limitation of trading in an underlying index stock or in option or futures contracts, if available, relating to the underlying index or an underlying index stock in the primary market for that stock or those contracts, by reason of:

-a price change exceeding limits set by that market, an imbalance of orders relating to that underlying index stock or those contracts, or a disparity in bid and ask quotes relating to that underlying index stock or those contracts, will constitute a suspension or material limitation of trading in that stock or those contracts in that market.
+- a limitation on the hours or numbers of days of trading, but only if the limitation results from an announced change in the regular business hours of the relevant market, and - •a decision to permanently discontinue trading in option or futures contracts relating to an index or to any index stock.
+For this purpose, an "absence of trading" in the primary securities market on which an index stock, or on which option or futures contracts relating to an index or an index stock are traded will not include any time when that market is itself closed for trading under ordinary circumstances.
+In contrast, a suspension or limitation of trading in an index stock or in option or futures contracts, if available, relating to an index or an index stock in the primary market for that stock or those contracts, by reason of: - ·a price change exceeding limits set by that market, - ·an imbalance of orders relating to that index stock or those contracts, or - ·a disparity in bid and ask quotes relating to that index stock or those contracts, will constitute a suspension or material limitation of trading in that stock or those contracts in that market.